 You can buy your Black Bay 41 Steel Automatic today and save 10%.

 Whereas the Black Bays are large and imposing luxury tool watches, Styles are on the other end of the spectrum.
-These are sometimes considered unisex watches, but still lean towards the men’s watch aesthetic.
+These are sometimes considered unisex watches, but still lean towards the men’s luxury watches aesthetic.

 Measuring in at a comfortably slim 38mm, this burgundy dial Style is where it’s at if your primary goal is to light up your look a bit.